Eat & Drink

 Una Volta

-Only serving a set four-course Italian menu that changes up frequently, Una Volta is one of the most innovative Italian restaurants in Newcastle.
+Serving a set four-course Italian menu that changes up frequently, Una Volta is one of the most innovative Italian restaurants in Newcastle.
 Expect dishes that use traditional Italian flavours and ingredients that speak for themselves.
-Keep coming back to experience a wealth of quality Italian dishes as the menu evolves.

 Where: 23 Watt St, Newcastle